Speech and Drama

 The beautiful prose of the King James Version of the Bible can be explored and enjoyed in three bible and prayer book reading classes.

-For the particularly brave or accomplished there are sight reading (poetry or prose) classes and for the actors, solo improvisation classes.
+For the particularly brave or accomplished there are sight reading (poetry or prose) classes and for the actors, solo improvisation and devised acting classes.
 Exciting stuff and not for the faint hearted!

 Actors can also choose from